 Creating costumes unique to the needs of each story, I like to create designs that reflect the individuality of a character and where they are within their narrative.
 I love collaborating in world-building – making defining principals about character groups, societies, historical periods and classes, setting rules and boundaries that characters adhere to and rebel against to tell the audience who they are, who they aren’t or hide who they might be with subtle misdirection.
 The considerations are fascinating: it’s a partnership between narrative, psychology and design, expressed in clothing, accessories, protection, armour and ornament.
 And colour.
 Colour is key.

-Originally from Australia, I have been based in the UK since 2005 and have worked in many countries including: the Czech Republic, Italy, Hungry, Spain, France, England, Wales, Scotland, Northern Ireland, Greece, Morocco and Brazil.
+Originally from Australia, I have been based in the UK since 2005 and have worked in many countries including: the Czech Republic, Italy, Hungary, Lithuania, Spain, France, England, Wales, Scotland, Northern Ireland, Greece, Morocco and Brazil.

 Growing up in Tasmania with an early interest in costume history and science fiction, I work from varied sources, often using a process called 'Hybrid Design' to blend my love of rich historical costume with contemporary design or other contrasting aesthetics.
 With a strong costume cutting and making background, many of the productions I design for have a high percentage of costumes custom made for purpose.

 Emphasising new creative design for the future and reflecting on the richness of the past, I love working on varied projects, making strong and appropriate visuals to support engaging stories.